grzegorzmazur/yacas/docs/reference_manual/linear-algebra.rst

    create a Toeplitz matrix

-   :param N: an $n$-dimensional row vector
+   :param N: an :math:`n`-dimensional row vector

-   The function {ToeplitzMatrix} calculates the Toeplitz matrix given an $n$-dimensional row vector.
+   The function {ToeplitzMatrix} calculates the Toeplitz matrix given an :math:`n`-dimensional row vector.
 This matrix has the same entries in all diagonal columns, from upper left to lower right.

    :Example: